Soccerboo1/Attack-of-the-Aliens-/README.md

 credit
 Game page-
 moveable ship
-shooting fucntiuon
+shooting function
-enuemie aliesn
+enemy aliens
 score board
 game over pop up with a restart button.

 ## JavaScript Features
-The main JavaScript of the project is the game itself.
-Javascipt makes the game area a canvas to make the player ship and alien.
-It also allows for space to be cliked to spawn missles and lastly the functiuon of the restart button is becuose of javascrtipt.
+The project's main JavaScript is the game itself.
+JavaScript turns the game area into a canvas for the player ship and aliens.
+It also allows space to be clicked to spawn missiles, and, lastly, the restart button's functionality is handled by JavaScript.

 ## Responsive Design
-In my CSS code I choose to use more "%" then doing just "px" for sizes this way the page can balance out for the screen size.
-The start button and game area were prime examlpes of this.
+In my CSS code, I choose to use more "%" than just "px" for sizes, so the page can scale with the screen size.
+The start button and game area were prime examples of this.

 ## User Testing
-Summarize the testing process and major findings.
+Tester felt a need for a restart button and a better responsive design for the game area.

 ## Revisions
 Made a restart button
 Added a space background.
-Made the game area more respioive ot smalelr screen.
+Made the game area more responsive to smaller screens.

 ## Technologies Used
 - HTML